Living with Good Health

 Energy plays a vital role in any issue of health and disease.
 The life-sustaining processes of the body are known as metabolism and are fueled by an energy exchange – the body converts air (oxygen taken in through our lungs), water, light ( through the skin and eyes) and food (nutrition) into energy.
 The efficiency of all body systems is highly dependent upon proper nutritional balance, without which our bodies are unable to manufacture the energy that is needed for our numerous the life-sustaining processes.

 What constitutes proper nutrition?
-Unfortunately, the orthodox medical establishment can offer little in the way of an answer to this question other than the profound pronouncement presumably based on billions of dollars of “health research” that we should eat regularly and that we should eat the same well-balanced diet.
+Unfortunately, the medical establishment has little to offer in the way of an answer to this question other than the profound pronouncement that we should eat regularly and that we should eat (the same) well-balanced diet.
 Read more about nutrition here.

 Many people have already found from their own experience that someone can eat the best organic foods, exercise regularly, drink plenty of fluids, get sufficient rest, take the finest nutritional supplements that money can buy and still not feel well!
 And in some instances feel even worse than before!

 Why is this?
 How can this be?
 According to Dr. Roger Williams, biochemist and discoverer of pantothenic acid (vitamin B5), the reason is due to our biochemical individuality.
-Almost all the books that have been written concerning nutrition, many of them contradicting other books on the same subject, are probably all correct . . . but only for a certain classification of biochemical individuality, or what we call a metabolic type.
+Almost all the books that have been written concerning nutrition, many of them contradicting other books on the same subject, are probably all correct . . . but only for a certain classification of biochemical individuality.

 People are all individual – all very different.
 This is a guiding factor in the wholistic approach to health.
 To be able to tailor the individual health recovery program to the individual.
 We believe that nutrition ana an optimally functioning digestive system form the two cornerstones of great health.
 Work with us – we can support you to achieve it!